sez11a/liferay-docs/discover/deployment/articles/02-securing-liferay/03-service-access-policies.markdown

 - `com.liferay.portal.kernel.security.service.access.policy.ServiceAccessPolicyThreadLocal`: makes `ServiceAccessPolicy` instances active.

-Liferay's Service Access Policy module resides in the `modules/apps/service-access-policy` directory in Liferay's source code.
-In a running Liferay instance, the service access policy functionality is provided by these three bundles which you can find in the `[Liferay Home]/osgi/modules`
+Liferay's Service Access Policy module resides in the `modules/apps/foundation/portal-security` directory in Liferay's source code.
+In a running Liferay instance, the service access policy functionality is provided by these three bundles which you can find in the `[Liferay Home]/osgi/portal`
 directory:

-- `com.liferay.service.access.policy.api.jar`
+- `com.liferay.portal.security.service.access.policy.api.jar`
-- `com.liferay.service.access.policy.service.jar`
+- `com.liferay.portal.security.service.access.policy.service.jar`
-- `com.liferay.service.access.policy.web.jar`
+- `com.liferay.portal.security.service.access.policy.web.jar`

 These modules provide the service access policy management UI that's accessible from the Control Panel.
 They also provide the interface and default